opengeospatial/OGC-Web-API-Guidelines/README.md

 Please follow the issues created for a discussion to observe the idea of the proposed OGC Web API design principles.
 Please use these Issues to discuss changes, corrections, and enhancements to the principles.

 **Important note: You may not and must not entirely agree with the presented principles.
-Important is to share your agreement or disagreement by contributing to an issue!**
+Important is to share your agreement or disagreement by contributing to an issue about the principle!
+Unfortunately issue numbers DOES NOT correspond to principle numbers.
+Relay on the issue title instead**

 ### Principle #1 – Don’t Reinvent